March 13, 2023 Musicology No Comments

 After sixty years or so of being the “World’s Greatest Rock And Roll Band,” The Rolling Stones hadn’t released a song in many years.
 They were inspired though to write about the pandemic lockdowns.
 We got another Stones song — who knows how many more we’ll get, and for their trouble, Keith and Mick got a copyright infringement lawsuit.

 In this case, my forensic analysis and comparison of Rolling Stone’s “Living In A Ghost Town” versus the plaintiff’s two works, “So Sorry” and “Seed Of God,” is not really what this is about.
 And I won’t even leave you in suspense.
-I’ve looked and quickly determined that this has no merit and furthermore, I’ll be both surprised and a little dismayed if it doesn’t get dismissed in its early rounds.
-But even if question of the Rolling Stone’s liability in this case isn’t especially interesting, I think some thoughtfulness about the types of intuition, perception, and hypothesies that can lead to such a suit are a good use of a few minutes.
+I’ve looked and rather quickly determined that this has no merit.
+There are simply no musicological significant similarities to be found among these works.
+I’ll be both surprised and a little dismayed if it doesn’t get dismissed in its early rounds.
+If there’s any value to discussing this, it’s around the consideration of the types of intuition, perception, and hypothesies that can lead to such a suit.

 The complaint, filed late last week by Sergio Garcia Fernandez, who performs as “Angelslang,” claims “Living In A Ghost Town” “misappropriates key protected elements of “So Sorry,” including without limitation its vocal melodies, the chord progressions, the drum beat patterns, the harmonica parts, the electric bass line parts, the tempos, and other key signatures” and also misappropriates “key protected elements of “Seed of god (Talent in the Trash),” including without limitation its harmonic and chord progression and melody.”

-Laypersons entertain the notion of copying more easily than they should.
-For one thing, a song like “Living In A Ghost Town” comes far more easily to Rolling Stones-level songwriters than less skilled musicians assume.
-The more sensible presumption is innocence, but instead, when plagiarism enters the mind, it begins making associations, connecting dots, finding evidence, and here too, drastically overestimating it.
-Similarly counter-intuitive is that two songs sounding alike doesn’t correlate all that well to infringement.
-There are numerous ways two works can benignly sound similar.
+Often people’s intuition about copying is just fundamentally wrong.
+The temptation, motivation, and need to steal music is drastically overestimated by just about everyone; by laypersons certainly, but also by fairly well-trained musicians with whom I work, frankly.
+This case exemplifies it.
+The Rolling Stones do not need your ideas.
+Ed Sheeran neither.
+But we entertain the notion of copying so readily.
+For one thing, a song like “Living In A Ghost Town” comes far more easily to Rolling Stones-level songwriters than laypersons and sometimes even skilled musicians assume.
+The presumption should overwhelmingly be innocence, but instead, when plagiarism enters the mind, the mind begins making associations, connecting dots, finding evidence, and here too, drastically overestimating it.
+There are a zillion ways two works can benignly sound similar.
 As here.

-Are there similarities between these works?
-Do they sound a bit alike?
+Are there similarities?
+Do these songs sound a bit alike?
 Yes.
+But so what?

-In lots of ways, yes.
-But to use language from the plaintiff, musicologically, we consider the question of “key protected elements,” and whether Mr. Fernandez’s “protectable elements” are found in “Ghost.”
+To use language taken from the plaintiff, musicologically, we consider the question of “key protected elements,” and the matter of whether Mr. Fernandez’s “protectable elements” are found in “Ghost.”
 So let’s take a quick (and charitable) look at that and see if there’s any veracity whatsoever to any of these claims.
 (Honestly, I had only heard ”Living In A Ghost Town” once prior to this.
 Now I’ve heard it about thirty times.)

 And here is one of Angelslang’s two relevant works.
 (Cool band name, by the way.)